sassoftware/devsascom-rest-api-samples/Compute/compute.md

 are no longer reachable.

-version 3, last updated 26 Nov, 2019
+version 5, last updated 19 March, 2021